levietlong99/Smart-Watch-Project/README.md

 ◾  Some capacitor for removal noise from power supply.
 ◾  Some resistor, and a large amount of wires, of course!!!

-# What software need to be prepared for this project?
+# What softwares need to be prepared for this project?
 ◾  An ide for Atmel Microchip, i used Atmel Studio for this project.
 ◾  An upload software.
 In my cases, i used progisp.
 ◾  May be some simulation will help you alot, Proteus was my choice.

 👉🏻 For more information, please contact with my email: vietlongle2000@gmail.com.
-Hope you get fun with this  project 😉.
+Hope you get fun with this  project and being healthy